Engineer-Ash/vasttrafik/README.md

 - Journey-based public transport sensors
 - Uses Västtrafik's official API
 - Supports multiple departures, lines, and destinations
+- **Journey list sensor**: List all departures/arrivals for a route in a configurable time window (e.g., all buses from A to B between 6am and 9am)
 - UI-based configuration (config flow) and YAML support
 - Unique entity IDs for registry support
 - Pause/resume updates for each journey via switch entity